Digitizing photos preserves memories.

 Your photos have been around for a while, so they might have collected some dust.
 Gently wipe the surface of your prints with a soft, lint-free cloth to remove any loose debris.
 Be sure to handle them by the edges to avoid leaving fingerprints on the image.
 You don’t need to do a deep clean, as professional technicians will handle the rest.
 If your photos are already in albums and you’d rather not remove them, look for a service that offers album scanning.
 This keeps your original albums intact while still creating beautiful digital copies of every page.

-Ship Your Photos Safely
+How to Pack and Ship Your Photos Safely

 The thought of mailing your one-of-a-kind photos can be nerve-wracking, but professional digitizing services have perfected the shipping process.
 When you place an order with a trusted company like YesVideo, you’ll receive a crush-proof box with everything you need.
 This welcome kit includes a step-by-step guide, barcodes to track each item you send, and a pre-paid return shipping label.
 All you have to do is pack your carefully organized photos into the box, seal it up, and send it on its way.
 This secure, trackable system is designed to give you complete peace of mind from start to finish.